Company

 Partners pay us a commission

-When you request a quote match on our site, we route your request to a licensed insurance partner — a licensed agency or agent authorized to sell in your state.
-That partner works with you on the quote, the application, and if you choose to proceed, the purchase.
-If you purchase a policy through that partner as a result of the match we made, the partner pays Mortgage Protection Company a commission.
+When you request to talk to an advisor on our site, we route your request to a licensed insurance advisor authorized to sell in your state.
+The advisor works with you on the Critical Time Period Evaluation, the structured policy recommendation, the application, and the issued policy.
+If you purchase a policy as a result of that conversation, the advisor remits a standard referral share to Mortgage Protection Company.

-That commission is paid by the licensed partner out of the revenue the partner earns from the carrier.
+That referral share is paid by the licensed advisor out of the carrier's standard commission economics.
 It is not an additional charge layered on top of your premium.
-Insurance premiums are set by the carrier, filed with and regulated by your state's department of insurance, and are the same whether you buy through one of our partners or directly from the carrier.
+Insurance premiums are set by the carrier, filed with and regulated by your state's department of insurance, and are the same whether you buy through an advisor we connect you with or directly from the carrier.

 Commission amounts vary

-The commission a partner pays us can vary by partner, product type, and carrier.
-We don't publish specific rates because they change, they're partner-specific, and they're commercially sensitive to the partner.
-What we can tell you is that the range is in line with standard insurance industry referral and sub-producer economics and does not involve unusual "override" arrangements that might bias our editorial.
+The referral share an advisor remits to us can vary by product type and carrier.
+We don't publish specific numbers because they change and they're commercially sensitive.
+What we can tell you is that the range is in line with standard insurance industry referral and sub-producer economics and does not involve unusual "override" arrangements that bias our editorial or the structure your advisor recommends.

 Editorial and commission are separated